 The new National Scorecard Initiative, which builds on the Victorian Government’s successful state-based Residential Efficiency Scorecard Program, will facilitate the nationally-consistent approach for assessing existing homes.
 It was piloted nationally in 2019 and further trialled in 2021, with support from all governments.

-Currently endorsed by NatHERS, the National Scorecard Initiative is expected to be fully accredited and phased into NatHERS in 2022.
+The NatHERS In Home scheme will launch in mid-2023.
+It is anticipated that the first NatHERS accredited In Home tool will be the Residential Efficiency Scorecard.
+After mid-2023 other tool providers will be able to seek accreditation under NatHERS In Home.
 Until this occurs, all elements of the National Scorecard Initiative, including the assessment tool, assessor training and assessor accreditation, will continue to be delivered by the Victorian Government on behalf of all Australian governments.

 'NatHERS endorsed' means the tool, assessor training and assessor accreditation demonstrates alignment with what NatHERS In Home assessments will require in the future, although some amendments are expected as NatHERS requirements are agreed and finalised.